The field of COPD treatments is wide and varied. Here are a few that can make a difference.

 COPD Treatments: Natural Alternatives

 When traditional treatment options appear ineffective, overly expensive, or the side effects too great, surgery may be worth a look.
 When surgery appears too expensive or dangerously invasive, it may be time to consider a natural alternative.
 Cellular therapy offers a significant middle ground in efficacy, cost, and safety.
 Using the body’s natural healing mechanism, cellular therapy involves the extraction of these specialized cells from a patient’s blood and isolates them before reintroducing them into the body.
-As these cells become trapped within the lungs, they work to reduce airway inflammation (which relieves symptoms and exacerbations) and slow disease progression.
+These cells may become trapped within the lungs, they work to reduce airway inflammation (which relieves symptoms and exacerbations) and slow disease progression.
 Although cells are not universally effective (currently only 84% of patients will see a noticeable improvement), they carry no risk of rejection by the body and can serve as a natural and safe alternative to traditional medication and surgery.

 It’s important to know the road ahead in the treatment of COPD.
 Although COPD can seem insurmountable, new discoveries are being made every day in the field of cellular research, and the first step to living a longer life is finding the best treatment plan for you.
 Changing one’s diet and consistently exercising are among the best lifestyle changes one can do aside from quitting smoking.
 It may be time to consider cellular therapy.
 Rather than only addressing the symptoms of lung disease, cellular therapy may affect disease progression and may improve quality of life and pulmonary function.
 For people with lung disease, a change in quality of life could mean the difference between struggling to walk to the mailbox and riding a bike.

 If you or a loved one suffers from a chronic disease like ILD, COPD, pulmonary fibrosis or other symptoms of lung disease, the Lung Health Institute may be able to help with a variety of adult cellular therapy options.
 Contact us today at 888-745-6697 to see if you qualify for cellular therapy, and find out what cellular therapy could mean for you.